 The ability that humans have to adapt to physical changes is far greater than the ability needed to adapt to mental changes.
 Moving from a “Gaussian” view of the world with a symmetrical distribution around the average value to one characterized by poorly predictable spikes (the fractal geometry of nature and its underpinning power law) simply has not yet registered with economists, bankers, politicians and regulators.
 It is not a matter of education (although that has played some role), it is a matter of cognition processes.

-COVID-19, by leading to a respiratory, pneumonia-like crisis triggered by the infection, has moved the constraint of the medical supply chain to ventilation.
+COVID-19, by leading to a respiratory, pneumonia-like crisis triggered by the infection, moved the constraint of the medical supply chain to ventilation.
 We knew the virus would lead to breathing problems but we did not think systemically about the issue in order to prevent a tragic shortage of resources when needed.
 Why?
 What did we lack in order to think along those lines?

-What this crisis has highlighted is a dramatic inability to think and act in a systemic way, only marginally remediated by the heroic efforts of healthcare practitioners.
+What that crisis highlighted was a dramatic inability to think and act in a systemic way, only marginally remediated by the heroic efforts of healthcare practitioners.
 The gigantic worldwide quantitative easing effort put in place by central banks, while certainly beneficial, must be coupled with a structural rethinking of what sustainable prosperity must mean going forward and how to design organizational systems coherently; only an outdated economic model would look at this stimulus as the catalyst for an imminent recession.
 The truth is that we need to move on from the value creation “for the shareholders” paradigm that has shaped business schools around the world.
 It is the whole concept of how we can live together sustainably that has to change.
 This transformation can only take hold if new thought processes and a new epistemological framework for sustainable wealth creation are adopted.

 Especially in light of a crisis we need a much more powerful way to: